madhucharan/EVA6/S6/README.md

-# what is your code all about
+# What is your code all about

 The Net class defines a torch model with the architecture specified.
 When calling the object, an argument is passed specifying the type of normalisation layers to implement.
 The norm_layer function is called from within the model definition and returns the appropriate normalisation technique.